-Jay \jay\ as a boy's name (also used as girl's name Jay), is pronounced jay.
+Jay [jay] as a boys' name (also used less widely as girls' name Jay) is pronounced jay.
 It is of Latin origin, and the meaning of Jay is "blue crested bird".
 Also possibly from the Latin name Gaius meaning "happy".
 May also be from use as a nickname for names beginning with J-, such as in short form of names like Jason and Jacob.
 Jay and Jai are also Sanskrit names meaning "victory".
 Mythology: Jay is the name of various deities in Hindu classical writings.
 Use may have been inspired by the first Chief of the American Supreme Court, John Jay.
 Financier Jay Gould; comedian Jay Leno; author Jay McInerney; actors Jaye Davidson, Jay Mohr.

 38 more related forms via Gaius, Jacob, Jason: Cai, Caio, Cob, Iago, Jaap, Jace▲, Jacen, Jack, Jacko, Jacky, Jaco, Jacoby, Jago, Jaime, Jake, Jakeb, Jakie, Jakob▼, Jakov, Jakub, James▼, Jamey▼, Jamie▼, Jamsey, Jase, Jasen▼, Jasin, Jasun, Jayce▲, Jayme, Jaysen, Jayson▲, Jeb, Jim▼, Kay▼, Kaye, Keye and Keys.

 Jay Hadi (J.H.), ..

 Jay is a very popular first name for men (#152 out of 1220, Top 12%) and also a very popular surname for both adults and children (#3349 out of 150436, Top 2%).
 (2000 U.S. Demographics)